BCG-X-Official/pytools/docs/docs-version/2-0/_sources/contribution_guide.rst.txt

       @property
       def children(self) -> Foo:
-          """The child nodes of the tree"""
+          """The child nodes of the tree."""
           pass

   but not